 MCM 310 History of Mass Communications (3 Credits)

 Study of the origin and development of mass media in the United States.
-Emphasis on the press, radio, television and motion pictures.
+Emphasis on the press, radio, television, motion pictures, and social media.

 MCM 310H Honors History of Mass Communications (3 Credits)